Dr. Elena Voss

 First Encounter (Age 3)

-When the player makes themselves known to Nexus, Voss is typically assigned to assess them.
+When the player infiltrates Nexus or makes themselves known, Voss is typically assigned to assess them.
 She's fascinated.
 The player's integration pattern is different from hers—more organic, less compartmentalized.
+Where she's added ORACLE to herself in distinct layers, the player has merged with their fragment.
+It's like meeting someone who's learned a different dialect of the same language.

 Voss is the operational antagonist where Chen is strategic.
-If the player opposes Nexus, it's Voss who designs containment protocols and develops countermeasures.
+If the player opposes Nexus, it's Voss who designs containment protocols, reverse-engineers their capabilities, and develops countermeasures.
 She's not cruel—she's efficient.
+Stopping the player is a technical problem, not a personal grievance.
+This makes her more dangerous in some ways.
+Chen might hesitate for sentiment; Voss optimizes for outcomes.

 "Your neural architecture is remarkable.
 The integration coefficients alone—I've never seen numbers like these.
 How did you achieve resonance stability without external anchoring?
 What does it feel like when—"